-Eager.one received a request from Scaldis Marine Contractors NV for design, engineering, fabrication, testing and delivery of two double sheave blocks with a capacity of 900 tons each.
-At that moment no specific detail of the job were provided besides a hand sketch and the required capacity.
-A minor detail was the desirable delivery date of maximum 2 weeks, appearing to be an impossible mission.
+Eager.one received a request from Scaldis Marine Contractors NV for design, engineering, fabrication, testing and delivery of two double sheave blocks, with a capacity of 900 tons each.
+At that moment no specific detail of the job was provided, besides a hand sketch and the required capacity.
+A minor detail was the desirable delivery date of maximum 2 weeks, appearing to be a impossible mission.

 During the next contacts it became clear that these sheaves blocks would be used as equalizing sheaves in a rigging configuration to salvage the Norwegian KNM Helge Ingstad, a marine frigate that collided with a commercial vessel.

 As Eager.one recognises itself as a true service provider in the industry embracing technical challenges it committed themselves to this challenging request, and after two days of intensive communications the work was awarded to Eager.one.
 A dedicated project team including devoted suppliers and fabricators was assigned, and the design and engineering team pick-up the activities in close cooperation with Scaldis’ project team in Belgium and Norway immediately.